Why dieting doesn’t work

 Think about the times when you have been told that a food is “off-limits” or that you can only have a certain amount or only eat it on special occasions.
 What does your relationship to that food become?
 When we restrict certain food types or amounts, we trigger an innate response left over from our hunter-gatherer ancestors.

-When we can’t have certain foods or a certain amount of food, our body thinks it is in a time of scarcity, that it is at risk of starvation.
-As a result, it will start seeking out as much high calorie food as possible, fixating on it so that we can stock up in order to survive until there is regular access to food again.
-We settle into a scarcity mindset.
+When we can’t have certain foods or enough food, our body thinks it is in a time of scarcity and is at risk of starvation.
+As a result, it will start seeking out and fixating on high calorie food to stock up for survival until there is regular access to food again.
+This is the scarcity mindset.
 Our metabolism slows and we reach a state of primal hunger.

-And this has nothing to do with willpower – it is simply a biological survival mechanism that in time becomes more and more powerful and leads us to breaking our diets or restriction, blaming ourselves for “failing,” gaining weight, and feeling like it’s harder than ever before to “control” our eating.
+This has nothing to do with willpower – it is simply a biological survival mechanism.
+In time, it becomes more and more powerful and leads us to breaking our diets or restriction, blaming ourselves for “failing,” gaining weight, and feeling like it’s harder than ever before to “control” our eating.

 Intuitive eating pulls us out of the scarcity mindset

-Intuitive eating is the most natural thing in the world – we were born intuitive eaters – our bodies know what and how much to eat.
-But we have been conditioned to follow external rules about what and how we should eat rather than the internal cues our bodies give us.
-It takes time to re-learn how to listen to and follow our body’s cues.
+We were all born intuitive eaters.
+Babies instinctively know when they’re hungry and when they’ve had enough.
+But over time, societal pressures and diet culture condition us to ignore those internal signals in favor of external rules.
+Intuitive eating teaches us to trust our bodies again.
 It also helps to understand a bit of nutrition so that we can learn how to build satisfying and nourishing meals and snacks.
 This is why it can be really helpful to work with an intuitive eating dietitian or pick up a copy of the latest edition of Intuitive Eating or the workbook (or better yet, both).

 If I ate intuitively, wouldn’t I just eat “junk food” all the time??